-Emergent Holdings, Inc. (EHI), a wholly owned subsidiary of BCBSM, is a holding company for the workers' compensation insurance and healthcare support services companies.
+Emergent Holdings, Inc. (EHI), a wholly owned subsidiary of BCBSM, is a property and casualty insurance holding company for the workers' compensation insurance and healthcare support services companies.
 EHI is the parent company of:

-- Accident Fund Holdings, Inc. (Accident Fund) provides workers' compensation insurance. - AmeriTrust Group Inc. (AmeriTrust), a Michigan based property and casualty insurance company licensed in several states, currently offers workers compensation and other insurance coverages.
-Effective December 31, 2022, Accident Fund purchased 100% of the common shares of Miracle Nova I (U.S) LLC from Fosun Wealth Holdings Limited.
-Refer to Note 3 regarding this acquisition. - COBX Co.
-(COBX) provides shared and corporate services to its affiliated entities. - Emergient, Inc. (Emergient) through joint ventures, partners with other licensed plans in the BCBSA to bring leading Medicare Advantage coverage and capabilities to new and existing markets across the nation in order to improve care for its members.
+- Accident Fund Holdings, Inc. and AmeriTrust Group, Inc. (Accident Fund) a Michigan based property and casualty insurance company licensed in several states, currently offers workers compensation and other insurance coverages. - COBX Co.
+(COBX) provides shared and corporate services to its affiliated entities. - Emergient, Inc. (Emergient) through joint ventures, partners with other licensed plans in the BCBSA to bring leading Medicare Advantage coverage and capabilities to new and existing markets across the nation in order to improve care for its members. - Vermont Blue Advantage, Inc. (VBA) provides Blue Cross Blue Shield branded Medicare Advantage medical insurance products in the state of Vermont.
+Prior to the acquisition of BCBSVT, BCBSM held an indirect 51% ownership in VBA, utilizing the equity method of accounting due to the lack of substantive control, as minority stakeholders had significant participation rights.
+Following the BCBSVT acquisition, VBA transitioned into a wholly owned subsidiary of BCBSM.
+During 2024, VBA became a subsididary of Emergient.